takahirox/a-mmd/libs/Readme.md

 This directory is temporal.
-I may be remove soon.
+I may remove soon.